-The Performance Management system system has two main purposes: Evaluation of past performance and Development of future performance.
+The Performance Management system has two main purposes: Evaluation of past performance and Development of future performance.

 The PM system contains 4 basic elements:

 The Competency Model structures the key technical and personal (“hard” and “soft”) characteristics, that an employee needs to have in order to implement his/her tasks effectively.
 It also makes the important connection with the company's strategic goals, mission and vision.

 CATRO supports its clients in developing competency models and job profiles, in order to build the sound basis for understanding of the core skills, knowledge and competences relevant for the successful performance of all employees.
 For more information click HERE

 The Leadership development contains all skills a leader or a manager needs to have to be able to motivate, inspire and lead people.
 The managers and leaders in the organisations play a crucial role in the process of establishing a Performance Management System, because they have to win the trust and to increase the acceptance and commitment to the newly established standards and PM procedures by providing transparency, communicating openly and involving the in key stages of the process.

 CATRO supports its clients in providing training and coaching for the management focusing on successful implementation of the PM processes, by improving their key skills needed in this complex process e.g. giving feedback, communicating organisational vision, strategy and cascading goals, identifying and understanding employees’ needs.